Devashree95/Fact-ChecKing-for-LLM/README.md

 # Prerequisites:
 1. OpenAI access key
 2. Supabase account (To store the vector data)
-   Create account on https://supabase.com/ and create your project
+   Create account on https://supabase.com/ and create new project

 Please follow following instructions to run the code:
 # Notebooks: